 How A1 use Slack

-- Teamwork in Slack happens in channels – a single place for messaging, tools and files – helping everyone save time and collaborate together.
+- Teamwork in Slack happens in channels – a single place for messaging, tools and files – helping everyone to save time and collaborate together.

 What is Slack?

 Slack is a channel-based messaging platform.
 With Slack, people can work together more effectively, connect all their software tools and services and find the information that they need to do their best work – all within a secure, enterprise-grade environment.